copasi/model_replicator/examples/Neuron_networks_I/README.md

 After loading that file into COPASI we make the following modifications:
  1. delete the events for unit 2 (*pulse_on_2* and *pulse_off_2*)
  2. create a time course plot for *I_inj_1* (injected current into neuron 1), *V_1* (neuron 1 membrane potential), *V_2* (neuron 1 membrane potential) and *br_V_1,2* (proportion of bound synaptic receptor)
+ 3. save the file (*ex4case1.cps*)

-Below is a representative time course (each time course is different, given the random spacing of the current inputs).
+Below is a representative time course generated from *ex4case1.cps* after the modifications.
+Note that each time course is different, given the random spacing of the current inputs.
 At the top are the membrane potentials of the two neurons, with neuron 1 in blue and neuron 2 in yellow.
 The middle panel shows the proportion of bound receptor in the post-synaptic membrane, and the bottom panel shows the current inputs into neuron 1.
 Neuron 2 is responding to action potentials from neuron 1 with its own action potentials at a short delay.

 ![Two RSA neurons connected by a chemical synapse.
 Top: membrane potentials (neuron 1 in blue, neuron 2 in yellow), middle: proportion of postsynaptic bound receptor, bottom: current pulses into neuron 1.](ex4case1_fig2.png)